Mass concentration in rescaled first order integral functionals: Introduction

 Our main result is the following: \begin{theorem} If $(f_\eps)_{\eps > 0}$ satisfies \labelcref{hypGammaCv} with each \(f_\eps\) satisfying \labelcref{hypLowerContinuous}--\labelcref{hypCompact} and the limit \(f\) satisfying \labelcref{hypSlope}--\labelcref{hypQuasiHomogeneity}, then \(\mass^{H_f}\) is the \(\Gamma\)-limit as \(\eps\to 0\) of the functionals \(\ener_\eps\), defined in \labelcref{mainEnergyEpsilon}, for both the weak convergence and the narrow convergence of measures. \end{theorem} In particular, as a \(\Gamma\)-limit, the functional \(\mass^{H_f}\) must be lower semicontinuous for the weak convergence of measures (and so for the narrow convergence as well).
 This implies that \(H_f\) is lower semicontinuous on \(\R^N\times\R\) (see \Cref{relaxationMass}).

 We point out that for the \(\Gamma-\limsup\), we need weaker assumptions on \(f_\eps\) and \(f\) (see \Cref{limsup_upper_bound}), which will be useful for some applications (see \Cref{droplets}).

 We will allow ourselves slight abuses of notation.
-We will sometimes consider Lagrangians defined on $\R \times \R^N$ which do not depend on $x$ and still refer to hypotheses \labelcref{hypLowerContinuous}--\labelcref{hypGammaCv} ; we will use the notation $\ener_f$ instead of $\ener_f^x$ in \labelcref{def_ener} and consider $H_f$ as a function of $m$ only in \labelcref{def_Hf}.
-Besides, we will also consider Lagrangians defined only for $u\in \R_+$, which may be thought as defined for $u\in \R$, set to $+\infty$ when $u$ is negative\footnote{Notice that if any of our assumptions is satisfied for a Lagrangian defined for $u \in \R_+$, then it holds also for the Lagrangian extended to $\R$ in this way.}.
+First of all, we will sometimes consider Lagrangians defined on $\R \times \R^N$ which do not depend on $x$ and still refer to hypotheses \labelcref{hypLowerContinuous}--\labelcref{hypGammaCv} ; we will use the notation $\ener_f$ instead of $\ener_f^x$ in \labelcref{def_ener} and consider $H_f$ as a function of $m$ only in \labelcref{def_Hf}.
+Besides, we will often identify functions $u\in L^1_{loc}$ with the measures $\mu = u\mathcal L^N$, so as to concisely write $\ener_f(u)$ instead of $\ener_f(u\lbm^N)$.
+Finally, we will also consider Lagrangians defined only for $u\in \R_+$, which may be thought as defined for $u\in \R$, set to $+\infty$ when $u$ is negative\footnote{Notice that if any of our assumptions is satisfied for a Lagrangian defined for $u \in \R_+$, then it holds also for the Lagrangian extended to $\R$ in this way.}.
 The resulting minimal cost function $H_f$ and its associated $H_f$-mass may be thought as defined on $\R_+$ and $\Mspace_+(\R^N)$ respectively, as they will be infinite on the respective complements.